vishnu701/elelem/index.md

 **We don't just teach AI.
 We create AI legends.**

-- **Faculty That Actually Ships:** Harvard researchers + industry veterans who've built billion-dollar AI systems
+- **Faculty That Actually Ships:** Harvard researchers + industry veterans who've built AI systems in production.
 - **Elite Cohorts:** Maximum 150 brilliant minds per workshop (we turn away thousands)
 - **Intensive & Addictive:** 3 days that feel like 3 months of learning
 - **Global Brotherhood:** Your classmates will become your co-founders and business partners